TenzinJam/breweries/README.md

 ## Description

 This web app was built using the Create React App scaffold because of its easy set-up and other important functionalities it provides.
-Backend was not incorporated to this project because of the time constraints and the potential lost of cool functionalities available through frontend API fetching.
+Backend was not incorporated to this project because of the time constraints and the potential loss of cool functionalities available through frontend API fetching.

 I highly encourage you to refer to package.json file in the root directory to get a better understanding of the libraries and frameworks used to build this SPA.